devicehive/esp8266-firmware/DeviceHiveESP8266.md

 ## devices/mfrc522/read
 Reads tag's uid and type.
 MFRC522 is a RFID tag reader.
 It should be connected via SPI.
 MISO->GPIO12, MOSI->GPIO13, CLK->GPIO14.
 CS pin can be configured.

 *Parameters*:
-"CS" - CS pin.
+* "CS" - CS pin.
 If not specified GPIO15 is used.

 *Example*:
 ```json
 {
 	"uid":"0xA435AA7D",
 	"type":"MIFARE 1KB"
 }
 ```
-Return ‘OK’ in status and json like below in result on success.
-Or ‘Error’ and description in result on error.
+Return "OK" in status and json like below in result on success.
+Or "Error" and description in result on error.
 ```json
 {
 	"voltage":3.2040,